John Gavin: Theatre

 Gavin made a foray into live theater in the 1970s, showcasing his baritone voice.
-He toured the summer stock circuit as El Gallo in a production of The Fantasticks at the South Shore Music Circus twentieth anniversary summer season June 29 - July 4, 1970, in Massachusetts.
+He toured the summer stock circuit as El Gallo in a production of The Fantasticks at the South Shore Music Circus' twentieth anniversary summer season (June 29 - July 4, 1970) in Massachusetts.

-In 1973, Gavin replaced Ken Howard in the Broadway musical Seesaw opposite Michele Lee.
+In 1973 Gavin replaced Ken Howard in the Broadway musical Seesaw opposite Michele Lee.
 Gavin said he first turned down the musical because of his unhappiness with the quality of the book but reconsidered when Michael Bennett asked him to join the cast.
-He played the role for seven months and toured the United States in the role with Lucie Arnaz.
-Both the Broadway and touring production were directed by Michael Bennett.
+He played the role for seven months and toured the United States with Lucie Arnaz.
+Both the Broadway and touring productions were directed by Michael Bennett.

 Later TV work

-In 1973, Gavin played Akhenaten in the television movie Nefertiti y Aquenatos alongside Geraldine Chaplin and Salah Zulfikar.
-In 1980, Gavin played Cary Grant in the television movie Sophia Loren: Her Own Story.
-He guest-starred on Mannix, The Love Boat, Medical Center, Hart to Hart and Fantasy Island.
+In 1973 Gavin played Akhenaten in the television movie Nefertiti y Aquenatos alongside Geraldine Chaplin and Salah Zulfikar.
+In 1980 Gavin played Cary Grant in the television movie Sophia Loren: Her Own Story.
+He guest-starred on Mannix, The Love Boat, Medical Center, Hart to Hart, and Fantasy Island.